lowderchris/fluxon-mhd/doc/install-macos.md

 # macOS Installation

 To install the fluxon-mhd modeling framework, there are three main requirements - a perl installation with libraries, the perl data language toolset, and finally compiling the fluxon-mhd software itself.

-Some of the background perl installation requires root / admin access, but beyond that packages can be installed locally for ease of editing and recompilation.
+Homebrew and the base perl installation will be installed as a user that has full system access, with further packages and flux itself installed locally.
+This provides both a buffer if the system perl is updated, and also allows regular access for users who do not have regular administrative privileges.

 ## Perl installation

-First, install the homebrew package, which will require sudo access.
+First, install the homebrew package, which will require being logged in as an admin user.
+Follow through the installation process.
 ```shell
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```